Kezanwar/the-cave/README.md

 ## 📖 Learning Focus

-This project is designed to improve skills in:
+This motivation behind this project is to improve my skills in:

 - Understanding **3D math** (vectors, matrices, transformations)
 - Writing **custom GLSL shaders**